Install Infinite Scale on a Server

 andmnt/config

-, adapt according your environment. -
+, adapt to your environment. -

 For the following steps, the deployment must be in the